-Environmental issues are in the spotlight like never before, with the Bank of England warning of the threat of climate change to the global financial system and climate change activists continuing protests across major London sites and internationally.
-The London protests, organised by activist group Extinction Rebellion as part of a global “climate rebellion”, have caused major disruption in the capital, closing bridges and delaying public transport.
-In 2019, there is a new awareness of how urgently global warming needs to be addressed, with David Attenborough’s visually stunning new Netflix documentary Our Planet not only sharing incredible footage of the natural world but also taking a stark look at the damage that climate change is doing to the environment.
+Environmental issues are in the spotlight like never before, with the Bank of England warning of the threat of climate change to the global financial system and climate change activists continuing mass protests internationally.
+This summer's protests in London, organised by activist group Extinction Rebellion as part of a global “climate rebellion”, caused major disruption in the capital, closing bridges and delaying public transport.
+It's fair to say that in 2019, there is a new awareness of how urgently global warming needs to be addressed, with David Attenborough’s visually stunning new Netflix documentary Our Planet not only sharing incredible footage of the natural world but also taking a stark look at the damage that climate change is doing to the environment.

 The IPCC Special Report on Global Warming explicitly explains the risks of reaching global warming levels of 1.5°C, and the irreversible impact that an increase of 2°C would have on our planet.
 Nathaniel Rich’s groundbreaking book Losing Earth investigates how even in 1979 this information was known, how close we came to taking action to halt climate change, and how we ultimately failed.

 But there is still hope if action is taken now, with research finding that climate change could be halted at 1.5°C with the immediate phasing out of fossil fuel usage.
-People globally are campaigning for change, and here we’ve shared some of the most inspiring climate change protests around the world.
+As we continue to witness protests on a global scale with people are campaigning for change internationally, we look back at some of the most inspiring climate change protests around the world.

 Extinction Rebellion Protests, April 2019